Board of Directors

 Among her community activities, she serves on the boards of National Association for Armenian Studies and Research (NAASR) and the Friends of Armenian Culture Society (FACS).
 She is also on the Steering Committee of the Friends of Armenian Heritage Park on the Rose Kennedy Greenway.

-Member
+Board Member

-Member
+Board Member